African-American culture: Christianity

 The religious institutions of African-American Christians are commonly and collectively referred to as the black church.
-During the era of slavery, many slaves were stripped of their African belief systems and typically denied free religious practice, forced to become Christians.
+During the era of slavery, many slaves were stripped of their African belief systems and typically denied free religious practice, some forced to become Christians while others brought Christianity from Africa.
 However, slaves managed to hang on to some of their traditional African religious practices by integrating them into Christian worship during secret meetings.
 These practices, including dance, shouts, African rhythms, and enthusiastic singing, remain a large part of worship in the African-American church.

-African-American churches taught the belief that all people were equal in God's eyes and they also believed that the doctrine of obedience to one's master which was taught in white churches was hypocritical – yet they accepted and propagated internal hierarchies and supported the corporal punishment of children among other things.
+African-American churches taught the belief that all people were equal in God's eyes, and they also believed that the doctrine of obedience to one's master which was taught in white churches was hypocritical—yet they accepted and propagated internal hierarchies and supported the corporal punishment of children among other things.
+Slave and master teachings were taught out of context by slave masters through the use of a Slave Bible where slave holders would remove pages and whole books of biblical scriptures, such as Exodus and others, that were heavily against ill-treatment of slaves or laborers, against kidnapping and selling of people, and that they felt could cause a rebellion.
 Instead, the African-American church focused on the message of equality and hopes for a better future.
 Before and after emancipation, racial segregation in America prompted the development of organized African-American denominations.
 The first of these was the AME Church founded by Richard Allen in 1787.

 After the Civil War, the merger of three smaller Baptist groups formed the National Baptist Convention.
 This organization is the largest African-American Christian Denomination and it is also the second largest Baptist denomination in the United States.
 An African-American church is not necessarily a separate denomination.
 Several predominantly African-American churches exist as members of predominantly white denominations.
 African-American churches have served to provide African-American people with leadership positions and opportunities to organize that were denied to them by mainstream American society.
 Because of this, African-American pastors became the bridge between the African-American and European American communities, a leadership position which enabled them to play a crucial role during the Civil Rights Movement.

 Like many Christians, African-American Christians sometimes participate in or attend a Christmas play.
 Black Nativity by Langston Hughes is a re-telling of the classic Nativity story with gospel music.
 Productions can be found in African-American theaters and churches all over the country.